Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 ## Provisioning Pod Network Routes
 ## Deploying the DNS Cluster Add-on
 ## Adding two namespaces for two external users to use the set up kubernetes cluster
-  Here we add two users, one from a company called **Devoteam France and an other from my engineering school known as Telecom SudParis
-Testing the cluster.**
-we use the kubernetes RBAC roles and rolesbindings to grant different permissions to these two users with respect to their namespaces.
+  Here we add two users, one from a company called **Devoteam France and an other from an engineering school known as Telecom SudParis.** we use the kubernetes RBAC roles and rolesbindings to grant different permissions to these two users with respect to their namespaces.